-2. Consumers are spoilt for choice now.
-They will look for events at the flick of a switch with a desire to deep dive into experiential and immersive content while comfortably ensconced in their lazy boy recliners.
+Consumers are spoilt for choice now.
+They will look for events that provide experiential and immersive content while comfortably ensconced in their lazy boy recliners.

-3. Gone are the days of masses collecting in a stadium if they can experience a game or an event sitting at home and yet be a part of something that’s unfolding live.
+Experiencing a live game or an event from home.
 Events will be integrated with market where live bids, shopping and live interactions will be possible.

-6. Phygital – Brands are leveraging the digital space to build better interaction with brands like hotels, malls, shops, products, etc. The sudden large scale shift of consumers to online has created a fertile hunting ground for brands to build their audience.
-The reach has expanded exponentially and we are witnessing algorithm based sorting of potential buyers.
+Phygital – leveraging the digital space to build better interaction with brands like hotels, malls, shops, products, etc. The sudden large scale shift of consumers to online has resulted in expanding reach exponentially.
+We are witnessing algorithm based sorting of potential buyers.

-8. Marriages will revert to being simple functions requiring the families and friends.
+Marriages will largely revert to simple functions with families and friends.
 The focus will shift to celebrating the personal and private with close friends and family rather than mega events where posturing and ugly display of wealth had become the forced norm.

-9. Contract workers will be in demand and businesses will strive to integrate them better to make them feel invested as well as accountable.
+Contract workers will be in demand and businesses will strive to integrate them better to help them feel invested and accountable.
 Contract workers will increasingly comprise an experienced, skilled work force allowing companies to use expensive talent on a project basis.